ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

             ansible.builtin.command: "/u/ibmuser/scripts/sample.sh"

     Another somewhat convoluted work-around is to store local script files in EBCDIC.
-    They may be unreadable on the controller, but they will copy over to UNIX Systems Services targets, be read in correctly in EBCDIC, and the script will run.
+    They may be unreadable on the controller, but they will copy over to UNIX System Services targets, be read in correctly in EBCDIC, and the script will run.
 This approach takes advantage of the built-in conveniences of the script module, but storing unreadable files locally makes maintaining those script files difficult.